 You will need the following: certificate of incorporation, Tax Identification Number (TIN) of the company; in some cases the Bank will require a Special Control Unit against Money Laundering (SCUML) Certificate if the company is into certain specific business types that is subject to certain regulatory guidelines against money laundering.

 Yes, a foreigner can, if they possess a valid Bank Verification Number (BVN), a National Identification Number (NIN) and a residence permit which allows them to live in Nigeria.
+A foreigner that does not possess a residence permit cannot open a personal bank account in Nigeria.

 DISCLAIMER: This document is only intended to provide general information on the subject matter and does not by itself create a client/attorney relationship between readers and our Law Firm and sister company or serve as legal advise.
 We are available to provide specialist legal advice on your specific circumstances when they arise.